tycheung/code_analyzer/README.md

 ### Enhanced ML Analysis with Bayesian Methods

-The next major upgrade to our ML analysis system will incorporate Bayesian statistical methods to provide more accurate and personalized deployment predictions.
+The next major upgrade to the ML analysis system will incorporate Bayesian statistical methods to provide more accurate and personalized deployment predictions.
 This new approach will:

 - **Learn from Experience**: Build personalized models for each team member based on their deployment history and expertise.
 - **Handle Uncertainty Better**: Provide confidence ranges for predictions instead of single-point estimates.